USCbiostats/PM566/website/content/assignment/07-lab.md

 ids <- stringr::str_remove_all(ids, "PATTERN")
 ```

-With the ids in hand, we can now try to get the abstracts of the papers.
+With the IDs in hand, we can now try to get the abstracts of the papers.
 As
 before, we will need to coerce the contents (results) to a list using:

 1. Baseline url: https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi